microsoft/aksworkshop/_entries/01-04 scoring.md

 ./loadtest.sh <public ip of the capture order service>
 ```

+#### Note to proctors

-> **Proctor Hint:** You can quickly create the Application Insights resource required to track the challenge progress and plot the results by running the below code:
+You can quickly create the Application Insights resource required to track the challenge progress and plot the results by running the below code:

 ```sh
 az resource create \